Richardsl/heatmap-calendar-obsidian/README.md

 ## How it works:

 First annotate the data you want to track in your daily notes, see [Dataview annotation documentation](https://blacksmithgu.github.io/obsidian-dataview/data-annotation/).
-Then – create a [DataviewJS block](https://blacksmithgu.github.io/obsidian-dataview/api/intro/) and iterate over your data and pass it into Heatmap Calendar using *window.renderHeatmapCalendar()* or just *renderHeatmapCalendar()*.
+Then, create a [DataviewJS block](https://blacksmithgu.github.io/obsidian-dataview/api/intro/) to collect the data using the DataviewJS api.
+Lastly, pass the data into Heatmap Calendar using  **renderHeatmapCalendar()**

 ![heatmap calendar how to example 1](https://github.com/Richardsl/heatmap-calendar-obsidian/blob/master/github-images/heatmap-calendar-howto3.jpg?raw=true)